Mr-Tea-Baggins/Linux-Pop-OS-Setup-Bash-Script-22.04/README.md

 **To use:**

 - Fresh Pop OS install on system 22.04 only
-- Download pop_config.sh
+- Download the pop_config.sh file in this repository
 - chmod +x pop_config.sh
 - run with ./pop_config.sh
-- Script will take you through setting up your machine
+- The script will take you through setting up your machine

 **All feedbadck greatfully received**, thanks.